IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

+- After annotating each page click on `Submit` button.

-- When annotation is done for all the documents, click `Apply changes to collection`.
+- When annotation is done for all the required pages in the document, click `Apply changes to collection`.
 When asked to upload document, upload the same document again.

 - Click on `Manage fields` tab.
 Select the fields that are needed.
 Under `Improve query results by splitting your documents` select the field, `subtitle`, for splitting the document.